 By far the craziest and most fun I had during my 2 week trip to Europe was during the clock tower bar crawl in Prague.
 To get the information on doing this tour, look for young promoters handing out flyers around the astronomical clock.
 The crawl starts there, where the big group gathers and then is taken to the first bar (of 3 or 4 per crawl tour) where ladies get free T-shirts and the drinks start coming at around 10pm.
-It is an easy way to meet people (especially foreign hotties 😉 and have an overall great time with reasonably responsible people working the tour, making sure everyone gets from bar to bar in (pretty much) one piece.
+It is an easy way to meet people, so I’d highly recommend it if you’re traveling alone!
+The people working the tour do a lot to make sure you’re having a great time, making sure everyone gets from bar to bar in (pretty much) one piece.

 The Astronomical Clock

 This majestic clock tower sits in the center of Prague and is definitely a classic local attraction to visit.
 It goes off at the top of every hour, with small figurines parading through the windows of the clock tower while bells chime.

 A site for a plethora of John Lennon inspired graffiti, this wall is a tribute to the life and words of John Lennon.
 It has been in Prague since 1980s and is open to graffiti from travelers.
 It is located fairly close to Prague Castle.